New City Critics

-New City Critics will be a two-year fellowship program, initially supporting four critics from underrepresented backgrounds to engage issues of architecture, planning, and urban development.
+New City Critics will be a two-year fellowship program, initially supporting five critics from underrepresented backgrounds to engage issues of architecture, planning, and urban development.
 The fellowship will support the development of emerging writers and cultural producers through mentorship opportunities, research guidance, guest lectures, networking, and production of new critical projects in Urban Omnibus and other leading publications.

 Participants will be compensated for their participation and provided an additional travel stipend.
 The program will be overseen by an Advisory Board of leading writers, editors, and photographers who will assist in identifying potential candidates, selecting fellows, developing the curriculum, connecting to guest speakers, and supporting candidates as they pursue future opportunities.

 Through this fellowship, we aim to drive change in the culture of criticism.
-In addition to supporting these four participants, we look forward to launching public programs and other channels that introduce new voices and create a more expansive conversation on the future of cities.
+In addition to supporting these five participants, we look forward to launching public programs and other channels that introduce new voices and create a more expansive conversation on the future of cities.